oapigen/cli/README.md

 This package use [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig) for finding config.

 ### Config can exist next places

+> TODO: config file may be renamed in the next major version

 - a `openapi` property in `package.json`
 - a `.openapirc` file in JSON or YAML format